Makogan/makogan.github.io/README.md

 ### Gaussian Subdivision

-Gaussian subdivision is a 2019 SIGGRAPH paper, it is a very interesting generalization of subdivision surfaces using gaussian distributions at every point.
+Gaussian subdivision is a 2019 SIGGRAPH paper, it is a generalization of subdivision surfaces using gaussian distributions at every point.

 This is a guassian loop subdivided bunny where the gaussian distributions at the vertices where randomly generated.